 Royal Horticultural Society Award of Garden Merit

-Echinocactus grusonii Hildm. is the correct and accepted name for the Golden Barrel Cactus.
-It was named and first documented by H. Hildmann in Deutsche Garten-Zeitung in 1886 and Monatsschrift für Kakteenkunde in 1891.
+It was first named and described as Echinocactus grusonii Hildm. by Heinrich Hildmann in Deutsche Garten-Zeitung in 1886 and Monatsschrift für Kakteenkunde in 1891.
 Both publications are listed.

-The genus Echinocactus Link & Otto was named by Johann Heinrich Friedrich Link and Christoph Friedrich Otto and documented in 1827.
-The title of publication is quite long… Verhandlungen des Vereins zur Beförderung des Gartenbaues in den Königlich Preussischen Staaten 3.
+The previous genus this species was in, Echinocactus Link & Otto, was named by Johann Heinrich Friedrich Link and Christoph Friedrich Otto and documented in 1827.
+The title of the publication is quite long… Verhandlungen des Vereins zur Beförderung des Gartenbaues in den Königlich Preussischen Staaten 3.

-It is always strange to me how some critters, such as the crickets, always manage to chew on the cactus even though they have long spines.
-I am not sure what to do about it besides keeping them inside 12 months a year.
+It is always strange to me how some critters, such as crickets, always manage to chew on the cactus even though they have long spines.
 2013 was probably the worse year for crickets and I had many succulents that were damaged in one night.
-I had to start moving into the shed in the evening and back outside every morning.
+I had to start moving them into the shed in the evening and back outside every morning for a while.

 Zones: USDA ZONES 9A-11 (20-40° F)

 Light: Sun to part shade

 Water: Average during warmer months, sparse in winter

 You can read my Cactus Talk & Update and Cactus & Succulent Tips to get my opinion about growing cacti and succulents.

 When you bring your new plants home from the store, you need to check their roots and the soil to see if they are wet.
 If so, you may want to re-pot it right away.
 It is advisable to re-pot them in a better potting soil more suitable for cacti and succulents.